7szczepanski/ey_bcm_poc/backend/README.md

    - Created from ASC 805 and IFRS PDFs during container startup
    - Stored in persistent Docker volumes for reuse
    - Loaded with `allow_dangerous_deserialization=True` for version compatibility
+   - Maintains document structure for evidence source tracking

 2. **Agreement Indexes**
    - Created at runtime from user-uploaded PDFs
    - Stored in user-specific directories
    - Unique to each user session
+   - Preserves page numbers and context for source referencing

 3. **Index Management**
    - `startup.py`: Validates existing indexes and creates new ones if needed